karkranikhil/confusion-react/README.md

+### Run the server using

+json-server --watch db.json -d 2000 -p 3005

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>